 that you can’t say, my toa-soh

 It is interesting that her daughter is named this.
-This is a play on words, Toa-Soh are some of the phrases associated with trigonometry.
+This could be a play on words, Toa-Soh are some of the phrases associated with trigonometry.
 Despite having a sneaky son, seemingly raised by the television, there is a suggestion that there is an intelligent member of the family.
 Although the phrase roughly translates to “the eldest brother’s wife”.

 Once again things revolve around money.
 Another opportunity for the mother to brag of her wealth.